unlock-protocol/unlock/unlock-protocol.com/blog/unlock-tokens-launched.md

 image: /static/images/blog/unlocking-smart-contracts/code.jpeg
 ---

 Unlock is a protocol.
-Like another protocol it should not belong to anyone but its community of users and adopters.
-Today, we're very excited to introduce the Unlock Discount Tokens and start the journey toward a fully decentralized protocol, where users co-own the protocol, as well as earn rewards for their use!
+Like any other protocol, it should not belong to anyone but its community of users and adopters.
+Today, we're very excited to introduce Unlock Discount Tokens and start the journey toward a fully decentralized protocol, where users co-own the protocol, as well as earn rewards for their use!

 Don't forget to check the step by [step upgrades and deployments as documented on our wiki](https://github.com/unlock-protocol/unlock/wiki/The-Path-to-UDT!)!